migit/verhoBot/README.md

 ### VerhoBot

-*Built for the Finnish summer.Makers for Makers*
+*Built for the Finnish summer.
+Makers for Makers*

 </div>